 Resources to promote healthy eating in the workplace

-Produced by Public Health England, and updated in February 2017, this toolkit offers practical advice on how to make catering affordable, healthier and more sustainable.
-It’s useful to all businesses that have canteens, vending machines, or even mobile catering services, like sandwich vans, visiting their organisation.
+Produced by Public Health England, this toolkit offers practical advice on how to make catering affordable, healthier and more sustainable.
+It is useful to all businesses that have canteens, vending machines, or even mobile catering services, like sandwich vans, visiting their organisation.

 Business in the Community has partnered with Public Health England to produce this simple and informative toolkit.
 It aims to help employers of all sizes to achieve a healthier working environment, by encouraging staff to eat well and move more.

 The Eatwell guide covers the government’s recommendations on eating healthily and achieving a balanced diet.